Ecotourism: Negative impact

 The ecotourism system exercises tremendous financial and political influence.
 The evidence above shows that a strong case exists for restraining such activities in certain locations.
 Funding could be used for field studies aimed at finding alternative solutions to tourism and the diverse problems Africa faces in result of urbanization, industrialization, and the overexploitation of agriculture.

-At the local level, ecotourism has become a source of conflict over control of land, resources, and tourism profits.
+At the local level, ecotourism has become a source of conflict over land management and tourism profits.
 In this case, ecotourism has harmed the environment and local people and has led to conflicts over profit distribution.
-In a perfect world, more efforts would be made towards educating tourists of the environmental and social effects of their travels.
 Very few regulations or laws stand in place as boundaries for the investors in ecotourism.
-These should be implemented to prohibit the promotion of unsustainable ecotourism projects and materials which project false images of destinations, demeaning local and indigenous culture.
+Calls have been made for more efforts toward educating tourists of the environmental and social effects of their travels, and for laws to prohibit the promotion of unsustainable ecotourism projects and materials which project false images of destinations and demean local and Indigenous cultures.

 Though conservation efforts in East Africa are indisputably serving the interests of tourism in the region it is important to make the distinction between conservation acts and the tourism industry.
 Eastern African communities are not the only of developing regions to experience economic and social harms from conservation efforts.
 Conservation in the Southwest Yunnan Region of China has similarly brought drastic changes to traditional land use in the region.
 Prior to logging restrictions imposed by the Chinese Government the industry made up 80 percent of the regions revenue.
-Following a complete ban on commercial logging the indigenous people of the Yunnan region now see little opportunity for economic development.
+Following a complete ban on commercial logging the Indigenous people of the Yunnan region now see little opportunity for economic development.
 Ecotourism may provide solutions to the economic hardships suffered from the loss of industry to conservation in the Yunnan in the same way that it may serve to remedy the difficulties faced by the Maasai.
 As stated, the ecotourism structure must be improved to direct more money into host communities by reducing leakages for the industry to be successful in alleviating poverty in developing regions, but it provides a promising opportunity.

 Drumm and Moore (2002) discuss the price increase and economic leakage in their paper; saying that prices might augment since the visitors are more capable to pay higher rates for goods and services in opposition to the locals.
-Also, they have mentioned two solutions regarding the previous issue: (1) either a two pricing system represented as two separate price lists (the first for the locals and the second for the tourists with respect to the local's purchase power ability); (2) design unique goods and services subject only or the tourists’ consumption.
+Also, they have mentioned two solutions regarding the previous issue: (1) either a two pricing system represented as two separate price lists (the first for the locals and the second for the tourists with respect to the local's purchase power ability); (2) design unique goods and services subject only or the tourists' consumption.
 Leakage appears when international investors import foreign products instead of using local resources; thus, the tourists will be using international products and in-turn contributing to the outside economy rather than the local one (Drumm & Moore, 2002).